Mold Removal Guide

 - Call your insurance company and see if the mold removal and repairs are covered by insurance.
 If you have coverage, it often covers the cost of the mold tester as well.
 If mold isn’t specifically mentioned, the removal costs may still be covered depending on what caused the mold.
 This article discusses when mold removal is covered by homeowners insurance.

 - Hire a professional mold removal service.
 Use this form to get a list of mold removal professionals in your area.
 Do not use the mold testing company or someone they recommend to remove the mold from your home.
 You want an independent company with no affiliations to the testing company.
 After the mold has been removed have the tester to come back and perform air testing to confirm that all mold has been removed.
 By using an independent removal service there will be no conflicts of interest.
-We recommend reading this article on how to choose a mold remediation company.
+We recommend reading this article on how to choose a mold remediation company, and this article covers the safety of staying in your home during mold remediation.

 - In addition to removing the mold, make any repairs that are necessary to be sure the mold does not return.
 (If you hire a mold removal company, they will usually do this.)